Nostalgia (2018 film): Plot

 Will flies to his hometown in Virginia to meet older sister Donna.
 Will rides with Donna to their parents' house to go through things.
 The house is for sale and their parents have recently moved to a condo in Florida.
 Will is more matter-of-fact regarding the heirlooms that the quiet house holds, while Donna expresses her teen daughter Tallie's sadness over losing the one place that holds so many memories.
 Will stays overnight in the barren house, while Donna drives back to her own home.

-The next day, Tallie tries to join them in sorting through keepsakes, but she is unable to connect with the many things that are older than she is.
-She leaves to join a friend, Kathleen, on a weekend trip.
+The next day, Tallie joins them in sorting through keepsakes, a promise to her mother, but she is unable to connect with the many things that are older than she is and is distracted by texts from her friend, Kathleen.
+Donna reluctantly agrees to let her go and she leaves to Kathleen on a weekend trip.
 While disposing of many things into an onsite dumpster, Will comes across letters written by his own father, Will, to his mother, Joy, that expresses, among other things, deep love.
 Later he falls asleep to records playing soft jazz.

 Will's sleep is interrupted by a frantic phone call from Donna.
-A drunk driver has hit the car the two girls were driving in and killed Tallie.
+A drunk driver has hit the car the girls were driving in and killed Tallie and another girl, Marie.
 Donna's husband Patrick picks up Will, and they rush back to console a distraught Donna.
 Later, Kathleen's parents, Peter and Marge come to console them as well.

+Patrick goes to Tallie's room to collect items for her memorial, but only finds a handful of childhood pictures and a trophy.
+He laments to Will that Tallie's cell phone and computer were destroyed in the crash and they are left with nothing to remember her by or even music to play at her service.
+Donna comes to her room that night and finds a few pictures and some of Tallie's writings in a composition book.

+Will returns to his parents house and continues to sort through his parents' possessions.
+He shows up at Donna's the next day with a U-Haul of items from their house so Donna will not have to be burdened going through them.
+Before departing, he hands her a box he retrieved from the dumpster filled with his parents letters and photos.

+At a local diner, Patrick and Donna are approached by a recovering Kathleen.
+She expresses survivors guilt but promises to keep Tallie and her parents in her thoughts.
+She hands them a key chain with Tallie's name on it, noting it was their ritual to exchange them.
+She mentions the word "saudade" which Tallie seemed to embrace (and is on a note in her room), "A strong longing for something that isn't the present."